toolness/pode/README.md

 * `GITHUB_CLIENT_SECRET` is the client secret of your GitHub app.

+* `SANDBOXED_ORIGIN` is the origin on which to serve untrusted user-generated content.

+* `UNSANDBOXED_ORIGIN` is the origin on which to serve trusted application content.

 * `TEST_WITHOUT_MIGRATIONS` is a boolean value that indicates whether to disable migrations when running tests.